Livingston Parish Wrongful Death Lawyer

 The state of Louisiana allows for wrongful death and survival action claims to be filed whenever a death is the result of the actions of another person or entity (Louisiana Civil Code Article 2315.2).
 Someone may be considered at fault for the death of another if their recklessness or negligence played a role in bringing it about.

 There are many possible examples of what can be considered grounds for a wrongful death suit.
-However, if someone’s death was caused by the negligence of another, there may be grounds to file a wrongful death claim.
+However, if someone’s death was caused by the negligence of another, such as through a car crash or a premises liability claim, there may be grounds to file a wrongful death claim.
 A Livingston Parish wrongful death attorney can help determine whether there are grounds to file wrongful death and survival action claims.

-How to File a Claim in Livingston Parish
+How to File a Wrongful Death Claim in Livingston Parish

 The state recognizes several classes of survivors who can claim wrongful death damages.
 The group with a primary right to file a claim is a surviving spouse or children.
 Following this is a surviving parent or parents.
 If there are no children, spouses, or parents the surviving siblings of the deceased may bring a claim.
 Finally, if none of those parties survive the decedent, the state recognizes a surviving grandparent or grandparents (LA Civil Code Art.
 2315.2).